Developing a telebehavioral health strategy

-- Create a roadmap for when, how, and who will roll out new services.
+- Create a roadmap for when and how you will roll out new services.
 Review your process for managing appointments and adapt your workflow to telehealth appointments.
-See Digital Health Implementation Playbook Step 7: Designing the Workflow and Provider to Patient Visits template workflows for ideas.
+Need ideas?
+See Digital Health Implementation Playbook Step 7: Designing the Workflow (PDF) and Provider to Patient Visits template workflows for ideas.

 - Find funding to cover both short- and long-term costs and to account for insurance reimbursement delays.
 (Before starting a telebehavioral health program, be sure you also understand billing and reimbursement rules and timelines.)
 See: National TRC Webinar: The 411 on Telehealth Funding (video) for tips on how to get started.

 - Assess patient needs and research what behavioral health services are most needed in your area.
-Confirm if broadband internet is available.
+Confirm if broadband internet is available in your community.

 - Develop a marketing strategy.
-This means updating your website, advertising (online, radio, and print), email communications, and more.
-Given the stigma around behavioral health services, your marketing materials can help frame why mental health care is important.
+Update your website, advertising (online, radio, and print), email communications, and more.
+Help stop stigma around behavioral health services by showing the importance of mental health care in your materials.
 Describe how your practice can make it easy for patients to access this type of care.

 - Start small — introduce one new service at a time.
 Test new services with staff, or pilot a program with a small number of patients.
-After you are clear on your basic processes and financials, it will be easier to grow your services.
+After you are comfortable with the basics of behavioral telehealth and the finances, it will be easier to grow your services.

 - Design your approach to hiring, staff training, workflows, infrastructure and IT needs, and patient communication.

-Tip: Screen patients for technology skills and communication preferences ahead of the virtual visit.
-As administrative staff prepare patients for their telehealth appointment, give instructions on what to expect and on the importance of finding a private area for the telehealth visit.
+Tip: Ask patients about their technology skills and communication preferences ahead of the virtual visit.
+Your administrative staff can prepare patients for their telehealth appointment with instructions on what to expect and on the importance of finding a private area for the telehealth visit.
 Schedule extra time for patients to practice using the technology and to ask questions.